rutikaranjolkar/datatables/practice-datatables-master/README.md

 Run run.sh (you will need sudo rights)

-The open the browser and run: http://localhost/_static/demo.html
+Then open the browser and run: http://localhost/_static/demo.html

-To change the content, just change the THEAD and TBODY sections (change the columns or add rows)
+To change the content, got to static/demo.html.
+Just change the THEAD and TBODY sections (change the columns or add rows)